Table of Contents

 {

-// Work directly with ready indicator values
+// Work directly with ready-made indicator values

 var isShortLessThenLong = shortValue < longValue;